B.A., Professional Writing, University of Canberra

 Certificate in Small Business Management, Adelaide TAFE

 Certificate, Community Helping Skills, Canberra TAFE

 Macquarie Advanced Management Program, Macquarie University.

 Hi, I'm Andrea Hope, gallery owner, arts administrator, art history educator and writer.

 My aim is to help make learning about art history easy and engaging.

-With a love of both writing and art, it seemed logical to focus on both Modern European Art and Australian Art and this site contains short stories about Australian art as well as some general information about our history.
+With a love of both writing and art, it seemed logical to focus on both Modern European Art and Australian Art and this site contains chronologies, articles and short stories about Australian art history.

-The history of Australian art from the period of the early explorers is especially significant to me, as three of my ancestoral families, the Hopes, the Hassalls and the Marsdens were all early settlers who made a major contribution to the early settlement in both New South Wales and Victoria.
+The history of Australian art from the period of the early explorers is especially significant to me, as several of my ancestoral families, the Hopes, Hassalls, Marsdens and Hanceys were all early settlers who made a major contribution to the early settlement in both New South Wales and Victoria.
 And one of my father's cousins, Manning Clarke, is well known for his writing on Australian history,

 Since ' semi-retiring' after working in the government sector (including the National Library), and at the Australian National University, my focus has been arts related.

 I have already developed an extensive program about Modern European Art - you can read my blog, or join my e-course.